ajoudaki/kernel-global/README.md

 # Kernel Convergence in Deep Neural Networks

-This repository contains code and materials for research on kernel convergence properties in deep neural networks, with a focus on Hermite polynomial analysis of activation functions.
+This repository contains code and materials for the paper "Emergence of Globally Attracting Fixed Points in Deep Neural Networks With Nonlinear Activations", which appeared in AISTATS 2025: https://openreview.net/forum?id=QDLKRmx07M

 ## Repository Structure